mongodb/specifications/source/client-side-encryption/client-side-encryption.md

 One of the data formats of [BSON binary encrypted](../bson-binary-encrypted/binary-encrypted.md), representing an encoded BSON document containing encrypted ciphertext and metadata.

-**FLE**
+**Client-Side Field Level Encryption (CSFLE)**

-FLE is the first version of Client-Side Field Level Encryption.
-FLE is almost entirely client-side with the exception of server-side JSON schema.
+CSFLE is the first version of In-Use Encryption.
+CSFLE is almost entirely client-side with the exception of server-side JSON schema.

-**Queryable Encryption**
+**Queryable Encryption (QE)**

-Queryable Encryption the second version of Client-Side Field Level Encryption.
+Queryable Encryption the second version of In-Use Encryption.
 Data is encrypted client-side.
 Queryable Encryption supports indexed encrypted fields, which are further processed server-side.

 **In-Use Encryption**

-Is an umbrella term describing the both FLE and Queryable Encryption.
+Is an umbrella term describing the both CSFLE and Queryable Encryption.

 **encryptedFields**